cris2123/HelloGit/git_commands.md

 the file of master branch.
 The line codes of the branches files are at the bottom of this marker.

+When we want to get the remote repo which could have diferents updates from what
+we have on our local repo , we need first stah our local changes to go back to a clean version of work, then we do a git pull to bring the remote change to our local repo and finally merge our stashed changes with the changes from the remote

+- **``git stash``**
+- **``git pull origin master``**
+- **``git stash pop``**

+If we have any conflict with our local changes and the remote ones we wold have to merge corrections manually, and then re commit changes to finish the process.

+- **git stash**: Is used when you want to "save" the current state of the working directory and index, but want to go back to a clean working directory (to match the HEAD commit )

+## Git changing a remote's URL repositorie
+-****

+We can use git remote set-url  to change to which remote we want to commit.

+- **git remote set-url** *existing repo name*  *new_repo_link*

+ - **existing repo name**: Name of a existing remote repo: upstream, origin are very common

+ - **new repo link**: New URL for remote.
+Normally is something like this :
+``https://github.com/USERNAME/OTHERREPOSITORY.git`` if you are using https

 **Note**: After the mergin process we need to stage the modified files and make the commit.